Just about every major media outlet and mainstream magazine trick people into believing that the leaner someone is, the healthier they are.

 BURN-XT will give you the daily drive and energy.
 Balancing it out perfectly is their stimulant-free PM fat burner and sleep aid LEAN PM that’ll promote a deeper, more restful sleep leaving you feeling recharged for the next day.

-The main thing to really take home from this article is that reverse dieting is a necessary process after competing/getting very lean (or reaching a state of critical metabolic reduction).
+The main thing to really take home from this article is that reverse dieting is a necessary process after competing or getting very lean.

 Moreover, reverse dieting is meant to help you be healthy, eat more, build muscle, perform better, and enjoy the journey.
 Next time around you’ll be a new, improved version of your former self!